 Grape and Wine Science Certificate Program Requirements and Policies

 Lunch will be available on the first and last day of the program as well as days of field trips.

 NOTE: If you have any dietary restrictions or food allergies, please alert us at least one (1) week in advance of the course start date so that we can make reasonable accommodations.
 We cannot guarantee accommodations for special requests made after that time.

-All students attending this multi-week program must comply with either Policy A or Policy B below to gain entry to class:
+All students attending this multi-week program must comply with either Policy A or Policy B below to gain entry to class.

-- Be fully vaccinated* and provide proof of vaccination by bringing your vaccine card on the first day of class
+- Provide proof of a primary series of COVID-19 vaccinations by bringing your vaccine card or the Docket app on the first day of class.

 - Present valid photo ID on the first day of class with name matching vaccination card.